Murdaugh family: Assisted suicide fraud

 On September 3, 2021, Alex resigned from his law firm, Peters, Murdaugh, Parker, Eltzroth & Detrick (PMPED), after the firm confronted him over suspected embezzlement.
 According to The New York Times, the amount involved was "in the millions."
 From this point forward, "Alex Murdaugh's house of cards began to collapse", and the case became a national sensation making regular mainstream headlines.

 The following day, Alex was grazed by a gunshot to the head while changing a tire on a rural road.
 He claimed a truck slowed down, shot him, and drove away.
 The injury was superficial, and he was released from the hospital soon after.
 On September 6, Alex released a statement saying he was entering a rehabilitation facility in Orlando, Florida, for substance abuse treatment.

 On September 14, SLED announced that Alex's former client and distant cousin, Curtis Edward Smith – who had also been Alex's source for an oxycodone addiction – had been arrested for having conspired with Alex to kill him in the roadside shooting.
-Alex's death would allow his son Buster to receive a $10 million insurance payout.
+Alex's death would have allowed his son Buster to receive a $10-million insurance payout.
 Smith was charged with assisted suicide, aggravated assault and battery, and insurance fraud.
 Alex, suffering from "massive depression," and wanting to kill himself, admitted to concocting the assisted suicide as a murder scheme.
 He claimed he was motivated by a mistaken belief that Buster would not receive the insurance money if Alex committed suicide himself.
 On November 4, the Hampton County grand jury issued three charges against Alex in the assisted suicide scheme.

 Curtis Edward Smith denied the version of events.
 He said it had nothing to do with insurance fraud, and that he never shot Alex, only pointed the gun towards the sky and fired to scare "sense" into Alex.